Skip the LoRA juggling — unlimited image and video generation on the ad-supported free tier, no signup, no credit card Create Free Now →

 What is a LoRA in AI image generation?

 LoRA (Low-Rank Adaptation) is a fine-tuning technique that trains small adapter weights to modify a base model's behavior without changing the original weights.
-A LoRA file is typically 10–200 MB compared to the base model's multi-gigabyte size.
-LoRAs teach models new concepts like specific people, art styles, objects, or aesthetic preferences, and can be loaded and unloaded instantly during generation.
+A LoRA file is typically 10-200 MB.
+LoRAs teach a model new concepts like specific people, art styles, or objects, and can be loaded and unloaded instantly.
+They are the dominant customization method in self-hosted Stable Diffusion ecosystems.

 How many images do I need to train a LoRA?